On this page

 20. Attain X percent increase in sales team closing ratio

-Closing deals is the ultimate challenge and therefore focussing on increasing the sales team closing ratio is a no-brainer.
+Closing deals is the ultimate challenge; therefore, focussing on increasing the sales team closing ratio is a no-brainer.
 Set a goal to improve the closing ratio of your sales team, measuring the percentage of opportunities that result in closed deals.
 This goal encourages sales representatives to become more effective in converting opportunities into customers.

 Conclusion

-With these 20 foolproof examples provided above, you can inspire you to set your own SMART sales goals, customized to your unique business needs and priorities.
+With these 20 foolproof examples, you can inspire to set your own SMART sales goals customized to your unique business needs and priorities.
 Remember to regularly review and adjust your goals as necessary, leveraging them as a roadmap for continuous improvement and sales success.